jhollinger/otr-activerecord/README.md

 # otr-activerecord

 An easy way to use ActiveRecord "off the rails."
-Works with Grape, Sinatra, plain old Rack, or even in a boring little script!.
+Works with Grape, Sinatra, plain old Rack, or even in a boring little script!
 The defaults are all very Railsy (`config/database.yml`, `db/seeds.rb`, `db/migrate`, etc.), but you can easily change them.
 (Formerly known as `grape-activerecord`.)
 Supports:

 * ActiveRecord 7.0 (new AR features, like encryption, not tested)
 * ActiveRecord 6.x